Ajpantuso/homelab-os-images/README.md

 - [] Develop PXE HTTP image to serve installer artifacts
 - [] Build and test F42 installers
 - [] Cleanup Makefile to leverage helper scripts where appropriate
+- [] Setup BorgBackup to "pull" backups from target machines